newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all New York Criminal Records Open to the Public?

 Most New York criminal records fall under the umbrella of public records law.
-This means members of the public have the right to inspect and copy these records by contacting the clerk at the respective courthouse.
+This means members of the public may inspect and copy these records by contacting the clerk at the respective courthouse.
 However, this isn’t a blanket law.
-Although New York Law 255-B specifies that interested parties may inspect records, there are several exceptions to this rule.
+Although New York Law 255-B allows members of the public to inspect records, there are several exceptions to this rule.
 For instance, criminal records may be closed to the public if they contain juvenile information or if the defendant is found not guilty.
 However, most inmate record information is available to the public.
 Sealed criminal records are also unavailable to the public.

 How to Access New York Criminal Court Records